Hindram/Optimizing-ML-Pipeline/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**

 Resolving the imbalance issue in the dataset, this type of issue is common in the Classification problems by resampling either by (Over or Undersampling) or ensemble of Sampler using BaggingClassifier classifier for example this will improve the model accuracy.
-In addition, trying new combinations in tuning the hypermeters to get better accuracy.
+In addition, trying Median stopping,  and Truncation selection early termination policies to explore this concept more.
+I would also try to use F1 score as a performance matrics instead of accuracy since we are trying to predict whether customers would contribute to the future bank plans where we care more about the positive class.

 ## Proof of cluster clean up
 ![](images/Deleting.png)